 Amazon Posts is still in its early stages, so there isn’t much information around it as of yet.
 But you can get ahead of the competition if you follow these easy tips.

-2. Post often.
 There are currently no limits to how much you can post, so fill the Related Products and Product Categories field with as much of your content as possible, before everyone else crowds in.

 Take full advantage of the metrics that Amazon Posts offers you.
 Use it to find out whether or not the popular and most engaging products in your feed are actually converting, and what you can do to increase interest.

-- A/B testing is encouraged to determine what types of images and captions work best for each brand.
+A/B testing is encouraged to determine what types of images and captions work best for each brand.

-- There are no limitations to the editing feature – brands can alter the image, the caption, and even the ASIN.
+You can edit posts after they’ve been published.
+There are no limitations to the editing feature – brands can alter the image, the caption, and even the ASIN.

 Amazon allows sellers to create an unlimited number of Posts, which means you have the ability to tap into a resource with unlimited potential.
 Whether you’re looking to introduce consumers to your ever-growing portfolio of products or want to boost overall brand awareness, Amazon Posts could quickly become a major part of your marketing arsenal.